Xilinx/kria-dfx-apps/README.md

   2. Program the iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img.xz on SD Card using Balena Etcher.
 Steps for flashing the Micro-SD card can be found [here](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/setting-up-the-sd-card-image.html)

 * Insert the Programmed SD Card in KV260/KR260 board, connect the ethernet cable to the board and power ON the board.
-Connect to the serial output of the board with baud rate set to 115200.
+On your computer, connect to the serial output of the board with baud rate set to 115200 bauds.

 * Once linux boots up, use the below credentials to login and change password when prompted.
 ```